-Central Asia is the core region of the Asian continent and stretches from the Caspian Sea in the west to China in the east; from Afghanistan in the south to Russia in the north.
-Central Asia has been always populated by nomadic people, composed of numerous tribes and served as a crossroads between different civilizations since the earliest times.
-The Silk Road connected Muslim lands with the people of Europe, India, and China.
-Throughout centuries, Central Asia was dominated by Persians and Turkic people, and starting from the mid-19th century by Tsarist Russia and then Soviet Union.
-Thus, the region has witnessed tremendous amount of historical incidences and every major religion has passed through the area, such as Buddhism, Islam, Zoroastrianism, etc. All five republics of Central Asia achieved their independence after the collapse of the Soviet Union in 1991 and pursued hitherto unknown processes of nation-building and self-determination in the international arena as independent states.
+Central Asia is the core region of the Asian continent and stretches from the Caspian Sea in the west to China in the east and from Afghanistan in the south to Russia in the north.
+It composes five states, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
+Central Asia has always been populated by nomadic people, composed of numerous tribes and served as a crossroads between different civilizations since the earliest times.
+The Silk Road connected nomadic cultures of Central Asia with the people of Europe, India, and China.
+Throughout centuries, Central Asia was dominated by Iranians, Turkic people, and starting from the mid-19th century by Tsarist Russia and the Soviet Union.
+Thus, it has witnessed tremendous amount of historical incidences and every major religion has passed through Central Asia, including Buddhism, Islam, Zoroastrianism.
+All five states of Central Asia received its independence after the collapse of the Soviet Union in 1991 and pursued hitherto unknown processes of nation-building and self-determination in international arena as independent states.

-Increasingly, Central Asia finds itself in a situation that is similar to “Great Game” of the 19th century between Great Britain and Russian Empire.
-The new great game of the 21st of century started after 9/11 events and Central Asia found itself among Russia, the USA, China, Turkey and to some extend Iran.
+Increasingly, Central Asia finds itself in a situation that is similar to the “Great Game” of the 19th century between Great Britain and the Russian Empire.
+The new great game of the 21st century started after 9/11 events and Central Asia found itself between Russia, the USA, China, Turkey and to some extent Iran.
 For the United States and its allies, the region became a valuable supply hub for the Afghanistan war effort until 2014.
-For Russia, it is an arena in which to exert its traditional sphere of influence political influence.
-For China, it is a source of energy and a critical partner for stabilizing and developing the restive Xinjiang province in the Middle Kingdom's west.
+For Russia, it is an arena in which to exert its traditional sphere of influence.
+For China, it is a source of energy and a critical partner for stabilizing and developing the restive Xinjiang province in the country’s west.